Who You Should Call After an Uber Accident

 Since its debut in 2009, Uber and Lyft have helped countless individuals get around.
 Ride sharing services are ideal if you need a ride to the airport, are searching for a way to get home after a night out, or are waiting for your car to be repaired.
 Regardless of when and how often you use Uber or Lyft, you should know that the drivers are just like regular motorists, and may cause accidents.

 Since getting into an Uber accident can be frightening, we’ve created a list of people to call in the event you find yourself in a crash while in a rideshare vehicle.
-If you’ve incurred injuries in a collision, reach out to our experienced Charlotte car accident attorneys at Randall & Stump, PLLC.
+If you’ve incurred injuries in a collision, reach out to our experienced Charlotte car accident attorneys at Randall & Stump, Criminal Defense Attorneys.
 Call us at (980) 237-4579, or reach out via our online contact form to schedule a free case consultation.

 Parties and Individuals to Call Following a Rideshare Accident

 Certain parties and individuals can help you protect your rights after suffering from an injury in an Uber or Lyft accident, including:

 If the police haven’t arrived at the accident scene on their own, call and make sure they are aware of the crash.
 Law enforcement can file an accident report that you may be able to use as evidence, in the event you file a claim against the Uber driver.
 In most cases, police reports include the date, time, and location of the crash, weather and road conditions, a diagram of the scene, a narrative of the accident details, the vehicles involved, and witness statements.

 Call Uber and let them know the accident occurred.
 If you are a frequent Uber user, it’s wise to keep their hotline in your phone just in case.
 If you call their hotline and you can’t seem to get a hold of anyone, send them an email.
 Your Uber app will list the name of your driver, so you shouldn’t have any issues naming them when Uber asks.